First ascent of the Matterhorn: Ascent

-They went up unroped and, at 6:20, reached a height of 12800 ft.
-After a half-hour break, they proceeded until 9:55, when they stopped for fifty minutes at a height of 14000 ft.
+They went up unroped and, at 6:20 a.m., reached a height of 12800 ft.
+After a half-hour break, they proceeded until 9:55 a.m., when they stopped for fifty minutes at a height of 14000 ft.
 They had arrived at the foot of the much steeper upper peak that lies above the shoulder.
 Because it was too steep and difficult they had to leave the ridge for the north face.
 At this point of the ascent, Whymper wrote that the less experienced Hadow "required continual assistance".
 Having overcome these difficulties the group finally arrived near the summit.
 When they saw that only two hundred feet of easy snow remained, Croz and Whymper detached themselves and reached the top first.

 The slope eased off, and Croz and I, dashing away, ran a neck-and-neck race, which ended in a dead heat.
 At 1.40 p.m. the world was at our feet, and the Matterhorn was conquered.
 Hurrah!
 Not a footstep could be seen.

 After having checked that no foot traces were present on the other extremity of the summit, that might have been reached by the Italian expedition, Whymper, peering over the cliff, saw Carrel and party at a great distance below.
 They were precisely at this moment 200 metres below, still ascending and dealing with the most difficult parts of the ridge.
 Whymper and Croz yelled and poured stones down the cliffs to attract their attention.
 When seeing his rival on the summit, Carrel and party gave up on their attempt and went back to Breuil.
 A note appears in Felice Giordano's diary, in which, dated 14 July, is the following note: "...
 At 2 p.m. they saw Whymper and six others on the top; this froze them, as it were, and they all turned and descended. ..."
 He wrote a letter to his friend Quintino Sella: